nonlinear-labs-dev/nl-firmware/projects/shared/parameter-db/issue-2908.md

 ~~~
 Amount of key panning for each note (referring to the key position
 relative to the center at C3 = 60 semitones).
-At zero, each note
+At zero, all notes
-is centered before being passed to the panning section in the mix.
+are centered in the stereo mix.
+At maximum, low notes will be
-At maximum, low notes will be panned to the left, high notes to the
+panned to the left, high notes to the right.
+At minimum, the opposite
-right.
-At minimum, the opposite effect applies.
+effect applies.
 ~~~

-- [ ] done
+- [x] done

 ###